 The features of this country are totally distinct from any other portion of Ceylon.
-A magnificent view extends as far as the horizon, of undulating open grass land, diversified by the rich crops of paddy which are grown in each of the innumerable small valleys formed by the undulations of the ground.
+A magnificent view extends as far as the horizon, of undulating open grassland, diversified by the rich crops of paddy which are grown in each of the innumerable small valleys formed by the undulations of the ground.
 Not a tree is to be seen except the low brushwood which is scantily distributed upon its surface.
-We emerge suddenly from the forest-covered mountains of Newera Ellia, and, from a lofty point on the high road to Badulla, we look down upon the splendid panorama stretched like a waving sea beneath our feet.
-The road upon which we stand is scarped out of the mountain's side.
-The forest has ceased, dying off gradually into isolated patches, and long ribbon-like strips on the sides of the mountain, upon which, rich grass is growing in vivid contrast to the rank and coarse herbage of Newera Ellia, distant only five miles.
+We emerge suddenly from the forest-covered mountains of Newera Ellia, and, from a lofty point on the high road to Badulla, we look down upon the splendid panorama stretched like a waving sea beneath our feet The road upon which we stand is scarped out of the mountain's side.
+The forest has ceased, dving off gradually into isolated patches and long ribbon-like strips on the sides of the mountain, upon which rich grass is growing, in vivid contrast to the rank and coarse herbage of Newera Ellia, distant only five miles from the point upon which we stand.